 If you apply far enough in advance we will do our best to ensure you all get to live in the same accommodation.

 Yes absolutely!
 All the local organisations we work with are happy to complete any required documentation from your university in order for you to gain academic credit for your internship.

 In Cape Town mobile phones are known as Cell phones and ‘credit’ is called ‘airtime’.

-We advise that you bring your normal cell phone with you and then when you arrive, we can provide you with a South African SIM card loaded with a small amount of airtime.
+We advise that you bring your normal cell phone with you and then when you arrive, we can guide you in setting up a South African SIM card which you can load with airtime.

 It is your responsibility to ensure your phone is unlocked to all networks.

 Alternatively, you can bring your normal phone and leave your home SIM card in it, to use it for internet access and messaging services such as WhatsApp.

 Usually we limit our placement search to one organisation for you because it is more beneficial to yourself and the organisation if you only commit to one place.
 We find that the longer our participants stay at their placement, the more they learn and gain from the experience.
 However, if you are planning on staying in Cape Town for over 6 months, then we can explore more than one option for you.
 Also, we can facilitate weekend volunteering opportunities for anyone who is interested.